-As of March 31, 2019, the Credit Agreement provided the Company with a \$1,037.7 million Term Loan A, a \$400 million Delayed Draw Facility, and a \$391.1 million Term Loan B and a \$500.0 million revolving credit facility (the "Revolving Credit Facility") with a sub-limit for letters of credit of \$100.0 million.
-As of March 31, 2019, the maturity date of Term Loan A and the termination date for the Revolving Credit Facility was July 23, 2023 and the maturity date of Term Loan B was June 30, 2023.
-Booz Allen Hamilton's obligations and the guarantors' guarantees under the Credit Agreement are secured by a first priority lien on substantially all of the assets (including capital stock of subsidiaries) of Booz Allen Hamilton, Investor and the subsidiary guarantors, subject to certain exceptions set forth in the Credit Agreement and related documentation.
-Subject to specified conditions, without the consent of the then-existing lenders (but subject to the receipt of commitments), the Term Loans or Revolving Credit Facility may be expanded (or a new term loan facility or revolving credit facility added to the existing facilities) by up to greater of (x) \$627 million and (y) 100% of consolidated EBITDA of Booz Allen Hamilton, as of the end of the most recently ended four quarter period for which financial statements have been delivered pursuant to the Credit Agreement plus (ii) the aggregate principal amount under which pro forma consolidated net secured leverage remains less than or equal to 3.50:1.00.
+As of March 31, 2021, the Credit Agreement provided Booz Allen Hamilton with a \$1,289.8 million Term Loan A, a \$384.2 million Term Loan B and a \$500.0 million revolving credit facility (the "Revolving Credit Facility") with a sub-limit for letters of credit of \$100.0 million (collectively, the "Secured Credit Facility").
+As of March 31, 2021, the maturity date of Term Loan A and the termination date for the Revolving Credit Facility was July 23, 2023 and the maturity date of Term Loan B was November 26, 2026.
+Booz Allen Hamilton's obligations and the guarantors' guarantees under the Credit Agreement are secured by a first priority lien on substantially all of the assets (including capital stock of subsidiaries) of Booz Allen Hamilton, Investor, and the subsidiary guarantors, subject to certain exceptions set forth in the Credit Agreement and related documentation.
+Subject to specified conditions, without the consent of the then-existing lenders (but subject to the receipt of commitments), the Term Loans or the Revolving Credit Facility may be expanded (or a new term loan facility or revolving credit facility added to the existing facilities) by up to (i) the greater of (x) \$627 million and (y) 100% of consolidated EBITDA of Booz Allen Hamilton, as of the end of the most recently ended four quarter period for which financial statements have been delivered pursuant to the Credit Agreement plus (ii) the aggregate principal amount under which pro forma consolidated net secured leverage remains less than or equal to 3.50:1.00.

 At Booz Allen Hamilton's option, borrowings under the Secured Credit Facility bear interest based either at LIBOR (adjusted for maximum reserves, and subject to a floor of zero) for the applicable interest period or a base rate (equal to the highest of (x) the administrative agent's prime corporate rate, (y) the overnight federal funds rate plus 0.50% and (z) three-month LIBOR (adjusted for maximum reserves, and subject to a floor of zero) plus 1.00%), in each case plus an applicable margin, payable at the end of the applicable interest period and in any event at least quarterly.
 The applicable margin for Term Loan A and borrowings under the Revolving Credit Facility ranges from 1.25% to 2.00% for LIBOR loans and 0.25% to 1.00% for base rate loans, in each case based on Booz Allen Hamilton's consolidated total net leverage ratio.
-The applicable margin for Term Loan B is 2.00% for LIBOR loans and 1.00% for base rate loans.
-Unused commitments under the Revolving Credit Facility were, from the effective date of the Sixth Amendment until the delivery of financial statements for the first full fiscal quarter ending after the Sixth Amendment effective date pursuant to the Credit Agreement, subject to a quarterly fee of 0.25% and are, following such delivery of financial statements, subject to a quarterly fee ranging from 0.20% to 0.35% based on Booz Allen Hamilton's consolidated total net leverage ratio.
-Until the Delayed Draw Facility was drawn down on April 23, 2019, commitments under the Delayed Draw Facility were subject to a quarterly fee ranging from 0.20% to 0.35% based on Booz Allen Hamilton's consolidated total net leverage ratio.
+The applicable margin for Term Loan B is 1.75% for LIBOR loans and 0.75% for base rate loans.
+Unused commitments under the Revolving Credit Facility are subject to a quarterly fee ranging from 0.20% to 0.35% based on Booz Allen Hamilton's consolidated total net leverage ratio.

 Booz Allen Hamilton occasionally borrows under the Revolving Credit Facility in anticipation of cash demands.
-During fiscal 2019 and 2018, Booz Allen Hamilton accessed a total of \$110.0 million and \$125.0 million, respectively, of its \$500.0 million Revolving Credit Facility.
-As of March 31, 2019 and 2018, there was no outstanding balance on the Revolving Credit Facility.
+During fiscal 2021, Booz Allen Hamilton accessed no amounts of its \$500.0 million Revolving Credit Facility.
+During fiscal 2020, Booz Allen Hamilton accessed a total of \$100 million, of its \$500 million Revolving Credit Facility.
+As of March 31, 2021, there was no outstanding balance on the Revolving Credit Facility.
+As of March 31, 2020, \$100 million was outstanding on the Revolving Credit Facility, which was repaid in June 2020.